10–20 system (EEG): Measurement

 When placing the A (or M) electrodes, palpation is often necessary to determine the most pronounced point of the mastoid process behind either ear; failure to do so, and to place the reference electrodes too low (posterior to the ear pinna, proximal to the throat) may result in "EKG artifact" in the EEGs and EOGs, due to artifact from the carotid arteries.
 EKG artifact can be reduced with post-filtering of signals, or by "jumping" (co-referencing) of A/M reference electrodes, if replacement of reference electrodes is not possible, ameliorative, or if other clinical considerations prevent otherwise good placement (such as congenital malformation, or post-surgical considerations such as Cochlear Implants).

 Higher-resolution systems

 EEG electrode positions in the 10-10 system using modified combinatorial nomenclature, along with the fiducials and associated lobes of the brain.

 When recording a more detailed EEG with more electrodes, extra electrodes are added using the 10% division, which fills in intermediate sites halfway between those of the existing 10–20 system.
-This new electrode-naming-system is more complicated giving rise to the Modified Combinatorial Nomenclature (MCN).
-This MCN system uses 1, 3, 5, 7, 9 for the left hemisphere which represents 10%, 20%, 30%, 40%, 50% of the inion-to-nasion distance respectively.
-The introduction of extra letter codes allows the naming of intermediate electrode sites.
-Note that these new letter codes do not necessarily refer to an area on the underlying cerebral cortex.
+This newer electrode-naming-system is more detailed giving rise to the Modified Combinatorial Nomenclature (MCN).
+The MCN system uses 1, 3, 5, 7, 9 for the left hemisphere which represents 10%, 20%, 30%, 40%, 50% of the inion-to-nasion distance respectively.
+The additional letter codes allows the naming of intermediate electrode sites.
+These newer letter codes do not necessarily refer to an area on the underlying cerebral cortex.

-The new letter codes of the MCN for intermediate electrode places are:
+The newer letter codes of the MCN for intermediate electrode places are: